 - 7 Writers often give examples to support the statements they make.
-Find examples 1 and 2 in the article and underline the statements they support. - 1 Generation Z in Asia has more in common with Generation Z in Europe or in North America than with older generations in Asia. - 2 The world was changing from analog to digital communication. - 8 Examples can be introduced by a linking expression.
-Look at the article again and circle the linking expression for example 1 in Exercise 7.
-Find other linking expressions in the article. - 9 Do you think the writer chose good supporting examples?
-Can you think of your own examples to support the statements?
-Discuss your ideas with a partner.
+Find examples 1 and 2 in the article and underline the statement they support. - Generation Z in Asia has more in common with Generation Z in Europe or in North America than with older generations in Asia. - The world was changing from analogue to digital communication. - 8 Examples can sometimes be introduced by a linking expression.
+Look at the article again and find the linking expression for example 1 in Exercise 7.
+Then find similar expressions in the article. - 9 Work in pairs.
+Do you think the writer chose good examples to support statements?
+Can you think of your own examples?

-Speaking \ my life
+Speaking \angle my life